krussll/tarothappy/_posts/2020-10-29-best-straight-lawn-bowls.md

 The d-tec is one of the best narrow line bowls available.
 Ideal for indoor conditions, the d-tec offers a consistent flat finishing draw shot.

-### Aero Optima
+### Aero Defiance

-The Optima is the narrowest bowl in the Aero range.
+The Defiance is the narrowest bowl in the Aero range.
 I love Aero bowls, mainly for their grip, and sizing options, but they also have fantastically consistent draw arcs throughout their range.

 ## Straight lawn bowls for slow outdoor greens